TAOTheCrab/CrabBot/README.rst

 **This should be considered alpha-quality software.** There are some glaring bugs, missing features, and most of it is undocumented

+This bot's primary dev/working environment is Linux / MSYS2.
+Native Windows compatibility is not guaranteed, but is occassionally tested and fixed up as a curiosity.
+(ex. issues with the difference in preferred file encoding, only lightly tested as fixed)

 **Do not use the setup.py, it is WIP**

 By default, use !crabhelp or "@\*botname\* help" to see a list of visible commands